 On March 24, 2020, as a result of the volatile market conditions related to the COVID-19 pandemic, the Company announced that it had suspended its first quarter 2020 preferred stock dividends in order to preserve liquidity and long-term stockholder value.
-Subsequently, on April 6, 2020, the Company's board of directors declared its first quarter 2020 preferred stock dividends, which were paid on April 29, 2020 to stockholders of record as of April 16, 2020.
+Subsequently, on April 6, 2020, the Company's board of directors declared its first quarter 2020 preferred stock dividends, as detailed below.
 Pursuant to their terms, all unpaid dividends on the Company's preferred stock accrue without interest.